 St Matthew’s is a wonderful medieval church that has been serving its community for hundreds of years.
 We are committed to enabling this to be possible far into the future.

 As well as being a place where people can worship and develop their faith, it is becoming an important social and educational focus for the wider population.
-After recent community consultations we’ve opened up the heritage, producing interpretation boards, materials for self-guided tours and resource packs for schools.
+Following community consultations, we’ve opened up the heritage, producing interpretation boards, materials for self-guided tours and resource packs for schools.
 A research project involving local historians took place during 2017 and resulted in a fascinating series of lectures.